-Accessibility and Usability of Self-service Systems
+Accessibility and Usability of Self-Service Terminals, Technologies and Systems

 - financial services via automatic teller machines (ATMs), chip and pin payment terminals and online banking security devices

-- travel services via ticket vending machines (TVMs), ticket validating machines and self-service check-in kiosks at airports
+- travel services via ticket vending machines (TVMs), ticket validating machines and self-service check-in kiosks at airports and hotels

 - retail goods and services via vending machines, self-service petrol pumps and self-service checkouts at supermarkets

 - access to information such as government services, postal services, wayfinding in hospitals or shopping centres and information about cultural heritage (in museums, etc.), wellness and health information in public kiosks

 - access to services in healthcare (hospitals and health centres) and workplace settings (employee self-services, etc.

 Other terms for SSTs and related devices include: cash point machines, digital kiosks, digital order stations, electronic point of sale (POS) machines, interactive kiosks, internet kiosks, public digital terminals (PDTs) and self-service kiosks.

 These systems are proliferating rapidly and providing access to more and more goods and services.
 They are often designed to be of benefit to people who are marginalised, and unable to use mainstream services, such as prisoners, homeless people, the unbanked and the underbanked or vulnerable populations who cannot or prefer not to use human-mediated services.

 While the benefits of SSTs have been welcomed by organizations that deploy such technologies, the acceptance by users is more varied.
 For some people the disadvantages outweigh the advantages: the convenience of the availability of the services undermined by exasperation and frustration of using the services.